German Guatemalan: Dieseldorff family

 The name Dieseldorff means a lot to the people of Alta Verapaz.
 Besides having several coffee farms in the region, were the first Germans who came to the department.
-In 1934, when the German consul invited all members of the community to receive the new German ambassador; the Dieseldorff family were not invited, because they were not considered as pure Aryans, as they had Jewish blood.
+In 1934, when the German consul invited all members of the German community to receive the new German ambassador, the Dieseldorff family was not invited, because they were partly of Jewish decent.

-By the end of his long career at sea, Dieseldorff Gualán chose, Zacapa as his place to retire.
+By the end of his long career at sea, Dieseldorff Gualán chose Zacapa as his place to retire.
 There, he experimented with the cultivation of cotton, but lost his crops due to pests.
 This forced him to start a new trade (coffee) which brought him to Alta Verapaz, where he settled.

-The descendants of this family still have several farms in Alta Verapaz where coffee is still grown.
+The descendants of this family still have several farms in Alta Verapaz where coffee is grown.